2020-mccabe-vanderbilt-es140X/ES140X/instructions/README.md

     https://docs.conda.io/en/latest/miniconda.html
     (Select the correct installer for **Python 3.8, 64-bit pkg**)
 2. Install miniconda from the downloaded file
-3. In your terminal, clone and change into the ES140X directory (where the `environment.yml` file is located)
+3. In your terminal, download and change into this repository (ES140X).
+If you followed the above [instruction](#download-this-repository) and put this repository at your home directory, you can change into that folder by
+`cd ~/ES140X`
 4. If you don’t know how to do this, make sure you watch the video labeled `classroom_walkthrough.mp4` from Brightspace before continuing.
 5. Create and activate a new conda environment by typing in the terminal window:
     `conda env create -f environment.yml`